Restoring smell through epilepsy surgery

 The story is about a woman called Stephanie Garland, or Steph to friends and family, and is a wonderful example of how your donations help our research and give hope to people living with diseases and disorders of the brain.

-Steph was a wine sommelier when epileptic fits ruined her senses of taste and smell, the two senses most central to her work.
+Steph was a wine sommelier when epilepsy seizures ruined her senses of taste and smell, the two senses most central to her work.
 It says something about epilepsy that now, looking back, she doesn’t even rate that as the worst part of her attacks.

 Over 250,000 Australians are currently living with epilepsy and more than 65 million people worldwide.